Etlay/JustTweenItDocs/docs/CreateUserCustomAnimation.md

 }
 ```

-By adding this class you adds inspector data to JustTweenSequenceAuthoring.
+By adding this class you adds inspector data to **`JustTweenSequenceAuthoring`**.
 If you don't need to animate your data from the inspector
 you can skip this class

 ![CustomUserAnimation](img/CustomUserAnimation.png)